-To log in to your Sears Credit Card account, go to the login page on the Citibank website or mobile app and enter your username and password in the appropriate fields.
+To log in to your Sears Credit Card account, go to the card’s webpage or the issuer’s mobile app and enter your username and password in the appropriate fields.
 Then, click the “Sign On” to access your online account.
-If you don’t already have an account, you will need to start by clicking “Register for Online Access” in order to set up a username and password.
+If you don’t already have an account, you will need to start by clicking “Register Your Card” in order to set up a username and password.

-How to Log in to a Sears Credit Card Account
+How to Log in to Your Sears Credit Card Account

 Register your Sears Credit Card for online account access.
-Click “Register for Online Access” and enter your card number, birthdate and the last 4 digits of your Social Security number or Tax ID number to verify your credit card account.
+Click “Register Your Card” and enter your card number, birthdate and the last 4 digits of your Social Security number or Tax ID number to verify your credit card account.

 Choose your Sears Credit Card username and password.
 The username must be between 5 and 50 characters, including special characters, but no spaces.
 The password must contain from 6 to 50 characters and have at least one letter and one number, and no more than two consecutive identical characters.
 The password is not case sensitive and may contain special characters.

 Log in with your new Sears Credit Card credentials.
-From the login page on the Citibank website or mobile app, fill out the User ID and Password fields using your new credentials, and click “Sign On” to access your account.
+From the login page on the Sears Credit Cardwebsite or the issuer’s mobile app, fill out the User ID and Password fields using your new credentials, and click “Sign On” to access your account.

 After you have signed up and logged in, you’ll be able to manage your Sears Credit Card account online.
 You can pay your credit card bill, see credit card statements, monitor account activity, and change account information such as passwords and automatic payments.

-If you forget your login information, click “Forgot Password?” on the Citibank login page.
+If you forget your login information, click “Retrieve User ID” on the Sears Credit Cardlogin page.
 Then, just follow the prompts to reset or retrieve your username or password.

-You can check your credit card balance online, via mobile app, or by phone.
+You can check your credit card balance online, via mobile app, or over the phone.
 The easiest ways to check your credit card balance are online and through the credit card company’s mobile app.
 Either of these methods will let you see the most up-to-date credit card balance when you check.
-Most major card issuers have mobile apps, which makes checking your balance a matter of pulling out your phone.… read full answer
+Most … read full answermajor card issuers have mobile apps, which makes checking your balance a matter of pulling out your phone.

 To activate a credit card, call the number on the back of the card or go to the website listed on the activation sticker attached to the card.
 Credit card activation typically requires the credit card number, the security code (CVV), or both.